AtiinA1/Nowcasting_RD_Expenditures/README.md

 This repository contains the implementation of a neural network-based nowcasting model to predict and interpolate research and development (R&D) expenditure data using mixed-frequency, high-dimensional data sources such as internet search volume data.
 The project addresses the 'ragged-edge' problem in macroeconomic data acquisition, providing timely and high-frequency estimates of R&D investments, which are traditionally collected through infrequent and delayed surveys.

+The full paper associated with this repository on arXiv: [link](http://arxiv.org/abs/2407.11765).

 ## Framework

 The framework comprises two main steps: